Priority inversion

 In computer science, priority inversion is a scenario in scheduling in which a high-priority task is indirectly superseded by a lower-priority task, effectively inverting the assigned priorities of the tasks.
-This violates the priority model that high-priority tasks can only be prevented from running by higher-priority tasks.
-Inversion occurs when there is a resource contention with a low-priority task that is then preempted by a medium-priority task.
+This violates the priority model that every task can only be prevented from running by a higher-priority task.
+Inversion occurs when there is a resource contention with a (low-priority) task that is then preempted by a higher-priority task.

 Formulation

-Consider two tasks H and L, of high and low priority respectively, either of which can acquire exclusive use of a shared resource R. If H attempts to acquire R after L has acquired it, then H becomes blocked until L relinquishes the resource.
+Consider two tasks H and L, of high and low priority, respectively, either of which can acquire exclusive use of a shared resource R. If H attempts to acquire R after L has acquired it, then H becomes blocked until L relinquishes the resource.
 Sharing an exclusive-use resource (R in this case) in a well-designed system typically involves L relinquishing R promptly so that H (a higher-priority task) does not stay blocked for excessive periods of time.
 Despite good design, however, it is possible that a third task M of medium priority becomes runnable during L's use of R. At this point, M being higher in priority than L, preempts L (since M does not depend on R), causing L to not be able to relinquish R promptly, in turn causing H—the highest-priority process—to be unable to run (that is, H suffers unexpected blockage indirectly caused by lower-priority tasks like M).